|Oracle® Database Performance Tuning Guide

 This chapter contains the following topics:

 If you have existing stored outlines, then consider migrating them to SQL plan baselines by following the steps in "Migrating Stored Outlines to SQL Plan Baselines".
-When the migration is complete, you should disable or remove the stored outlines.
+When the migration is complete, disable or remove the stored outlines.

 Chapter 15, "Using SQL Plan Management" for information about SQL plan management